All Episodes

 You have to remember that the people I see fill out a questionnaire for me, talk to me for a couple of hours, and have all sorts of other contacting and messaging, so to speak, with me before I let them into my office.

-But it doesn't matter because they all say the same thing, they all have the same experiences, it's all been going on all their lives.
+But it doesn't matter because they all say the same thing.

-Generally speaking, their mother or their father was an abductee beforehand, and their grandmother or grandfather on one side or the other was an abductee.
+And their grandmother or grandfather on one side or the other was an abductee.

-This is a phenomenon that goes back probably to the latter part of the 19th century.
+And so this is a phenomenon that goes back probably to the latter part of the 19th century.

-But when you have a person who's abducted 400 times, which sounds insane, but is actually
+But when you have a person who's abducted 400 times, which sounds insane, but is actually not unusual at all, they're not going to give this person a message.

 They've got other things that this person has been doing for them all their lives.

-Alright, but let's stop there.
+All right, but let's stop there.

-So you do believe, certainly, in the abduction phenomenon.
+So, you do believe, certainly, in the abduction phenomenon.

 No question about that.